neurallayer/roboquant.py/README.md

 ```

 ## Building from source
 Although this first step isn't required, it is recommended to create a virtual environment.
-Go to directory where you have downloaded the source code and run the following commands:
+Go to the directory where you have downloaded the source code and run the following commands:

 ```shell
 python3 -m venv .venv